Isma3l-19/quiz_app/README.md

 ### Registering a User

 1. Navigate to the registration page (`/register`).
-2. Fill in the registration form and submit.
+2. Fill in the registration form with a username, email, password, and role (Student or Admin).
+3. Submit the form to create an account.

 ### Logging In

 1. Navigate to the login page (`/login`).
-2. Enter your credentials and log in.
+2. Enter your email and password.
+3. Upon successful login, you will be redirected to the appropriate dashboard based on your role.

 ### Admin Actions

-- **Add Questions:**
+- **Add Quiz Sets and Questions:**
-  Navigate to the admin page and add quiz questions.

-- **Review Questions:**
-  View and add comments to quiz questions which students can see as feedback.
+  - Admins can create new quiz sets and add questions to them through the admin dashboard.

-- **View Student Progress:**
+- **Review Student Progress:**
-  Track the progress and scores of students.
+  - View a list of all students and their quiz performance, including the number of completed quizzes and scores.

+- **Provide Feedback:**
+  - Admins can add comments and feedback on student performance in specific quizzes.

 ### Student Actions

 - **Take Quizzes:**
-  Select a topic and start taking quizzes.
-After each question, the next question will load automatically.
+  - Students can select a quiz set from their dashboard and start taking quizzes.
+Questions are displayed one at a time.

-- **View Feedback:**
+- **View Scores and Feedback:**
-  After a question is reviewed by the admin, view feedback for each question.
+  - After completing quizzes, students can view their scores and feedback provided by the admin.

 ## Contributing

-Contributions are welcome.
-Please open an issue or submit a pull request.
+Contributions are welcome!
+Please open an issue or submit a pull request with your improvements or bug fixes.
+Ensure your code follows the existing coding conventions and is well-documented.

 ## License

 This project is licensed under the MIT License.
+See the `LICENSE` file for more information.